BlackShadow/re-ALPHA/README.md

 ## Tools

-We also created modelling tools for Half-Life Alpha:
+We also created tools for Half-Life Alpha:

 | Tool           | Purpose         | Notes |
 |----------------|-----------------|-------|